BroncoSports.com will feature Thomas Bropleh, Jeff Elorriaga and Ryan Watkins this week

 The video series begins with an overview of the 2014 seniors by the three Bronco coaches who were with them all four years.
 Head coach Leon Rice, associate head coach Jeff Linder and assistant coach John Rillie share their thoughts in the video below.

-Linder, who enters 2014-15 with 14 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards and offensive game plans.
+Linder, who entered 2014-15 with 14 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards and offensive game plans.